Dhoom Dhaam (2025 film)

-Dhoom Dhaam is a 2025 Indian Hindi-language romantic action comedy film directed by Rishabh Seth and produced by Jyoti Deshpande, Aditya Dhar, and Lokesh Dhar under Jio Studios and B62 Studios.
+Dhoom Dhaam is a 2025 Indian Hindi-language romantic action comedy film directed by Rishab Seth and produced by Jyoti Deshpande, Aditya Dhar, and Lokesh Dhar under Jio Studios and B62 Studios.
 The film stars Yami Gautam Dhar and Pratik Gandhi.
 It was released on Netflix on 14 February 2025 to mixed reviews from critics.

 Plot

 Veer Poddar, who by nature is a soft-spoken, timid, shy veterinarian, visits along with his parents, his potential future life-partner, Koyal Chadda, who, by nature, is a bold, rough, tough, outgoing girl for an 'arranged marriage' discussion evening.
 In the meeting, the parents of the boy and the girl lie to one another, saying diametrically opposite things about Veer and Koyal, much to their discomfiture, and get the marriage arranged.

 Veer goes to a shopping mall and buys a lot of gifts for his bride.
 In the mall, Koyal's uncle, Kushwant Kapoor, collides with Veer accidentally, has some small talk, and leaves.
 Veer then leaves the mall with many large shopping bags filled with gifts, flowers, etc., which he delivers to Koyal's house.
 As soon as the bags are placed on the floor, Koyal's dog knocks them over and starts eating some spilled things from the bags, such as the lilies.
 Startled, Veer smiles politely and leaves.

 The wedding has just been completed.
 Veer and Koyal are seated on the bed in a hotel room, about to start their Suhaag Raat.
 Koyal gets a call from her family saying that their family dog has not had a bowel movement in two days, and whether she can get any medicines prescribed by her Veterinarian husband.
 Koyal gets annoyed and says she cannot ask her husband about that right now and ends the call.
 A bit later, they are interrupted by the doorbell.
 Two men barge in, grab Veer, and demand 'Where is Charlie?'.
 Completely taken aback, Veer politely says he does not know of any Charlie and asks them if they are in the wrong room.

 They refuse to leave, and keep asking for it, and suddenly one of them holds up a gun.
 It is Koyal who quickly hurls a pot of boiling water from the tea kettle right on his face, making him lose control, and grabs the gun.
 After threatening them with that gun and evicting them from the room, she manages to escape from the hotel along with Veer, who looks stunned at her lightning reflexes.
 A car chase ensues, and seeing that Veer is driving too slow under the circumstances, Koyal jumps on his lap and drives like a movie stunt actor through Mumbai city streets at breakneck speed and manages an escape.
-They both quickly realize they are a mismatched pair!
+They both quickly realize they are a mismatched pair.